 Collects recent clinical history about a patient from the patient’s healthcare insurer, based on the patient’s member identification within the health plan and translates this claims/utilization data to a clinical care document — returning this information to the requesting provider or emergency department using Direct secure messaging.

 Uses the patient’s member identification with his or her healthcare insurer to identify providers involved in the patient’s recent medical care and uses this information to route continuity of care (C-CDA) documents, containing discharge information, to the patient’s identified primary care provider using Direct secure messaging.

 Encounter Notification Service (ENS)

-Delivers providers and payers who subscribe to the service a notification via Direct secure messaging when one of their patients or members is hospitalized or presents to an emergency department.
-Subscribing providers and payers can also be notified when their patients or members are discharged from emergency departments or hospitals that participate with HSX.
+Delivers to providers and payers who subscribe to the service a notification when one of their patients or members is hospitalized or presents to an emergency department or post-acute care facility.
+Subscribing providers and payers can also be notified when their patients or members are discharged from emergency departments, hospitals, or post-acute care facilities that participate with HSX.

 Clinical Data Repository (CDR)

 Collects and retains medical records data about patients, permitting a patient’s provider or care team to query the exchange for clinical information.
 Large database of health information also becomes a valuable tool for population health tracking, management, and research.

 The Urgent Patient Activity Liaison service (uPAL) is a patient locator capability.
 For this resource, HSX uses admission discharge transfer (ADT) data feeds from its member hospitals as a database of locations for patients who have arrived for or completed care at regional hospitals.
 When HSX member hospitals receive an inquiry seeking information on one or more patients who may have required medical care, they can query HSX for information on where patients may have entered the regional healthcare system in order to find these individuals.
 May be used in mass crisis scenarios or more routine, individual cases.
 Assists both families and authorities.

 Master Patient Index (MPI)